fl0mb/HTTP2-CONNECT-Tunnel/README.md

 Tool to play with the HTTP/2 `CONNECT` method.
 It allows scanning for misconfigured proxies and their accessible internal services.
-There is also aproof of concept mode to establish a `CONNECT` tunnel that could be used with `net.Conn`.
+There is also a proof of concept mode to establish a `CONNECT` tunnel that could be used with `net.Conn`.

+For details, see the [blog post](https://blog.flomb.net/posts/http2connect/)

 ```
 Usage of ./http2ConnTun: